- PJW Venables, MA, MB BChir, MD, FRCP

 ●We perform the following studies in selected patients:

-•Serologic studies for infection – In patients with a very short history (for example, less than six weeks) particularly those who are seronegative for anti-CCP and RF, we perform serologic testing for human parvovirus B19, hepatitis B virus (HBV), and hepatitis C virus (HCV).
+•Serologic studies for infection – In patients with a very short history (for example, less than six weeks) particularly those who are seronegative for ACPA and RF, we perform serologic testing for human parvovirus B19, hepatitis B virus (HBV), and hepatitis C virus (HCV).
 In areas endemic for Lyme disease, we perform serologic studies for Borrelia as well.
 In people who live in or have traveled to parts of the world where mosquito (Aedes aegypti and Aedes albopictus)-bite transmitted viral diseases are prevalent, chikungunya virus infection should be suspected in patients with fever and arthralgia, as this may be followed by a chronic polyarthritis; diagnosis is confirmed by serologic tests.
-(See 'Viral polyarthritis' below and "Specific viruses that cause arthritis" and "Diagnosis of Lyme disease", section on 'Indications for serologic testing' and "Chikungunya fever".)
+Other mosquito-borne illnesses such as Zika or dengue may be considered in the appropriate clinical context.
+(See 'Viral polyarthritis' below and "Viruses that cause arthritis" and "Diagnosis of Lyme disease" and "Chikungunya fever: Epidemiology, clinical manifestations, and diagnosis".)

 •Synovial fluid analysis – We perform arthrocentesis and synovial fluid analysis for the diagnosis or exclusion of gout, pseudogout, or an infectious arthritis if a joint effusion is present and if there is uncertainty regarding the diagnosis, particularly in the setting a monoarthritis, oligoarthritis, or asymmetric joint inflammation.
 Synovial fluid testing should include a cell count and differential, crystal search, and Gram stain and culture.
-Synovial fluid analysis should also be obtained to exclude infection or crystalline arthropathy in patients who undergo glucocorticoid injections for symptomatic relief.
 (See "Clinical manifestations of rheumatoid arthritis", section on 'Laboratory findings' and "Synovial fluid analysis".)

 •Magnetic resonance imaging (MRI) and ultrasound – MRI studies and ultrasonography do not have an established role in the routine evaluation of patients with polyarthritis.
 However, MRI and ultrasound are more sensitive than radiography at detecting changes resulting from synovitis and may be helpful in establishing the presence of synovitis in patients with normal radiographs and uncertainty regarding either the diagnosis or the presence of inflammatory changes, such as patients with obesity or subtle findings on examination.
+Abnormalities such as synovitis, osteitis, and erosion observed on imaging studies should be considered consistent with, but not diagnostic of, RA as each can be observed in other conditions.
 (See "Clinical manifestations of rheumatoid arthritis", section on 'Imaging'.)

 Our diagnostic criteria — The diagnosis of rheumatoid arthritis (RA) can be made when the following clinical features are all present: